Mobilizing for Mission

 Emily Wilson

 We’re looking for them to share what’s it like, a day in the life, if you will, and what does the routine look like?
 We also want to talk about vocation and God’s mission, looking specifically at our Lutheran missiology in that and talking about spiritual warfare as well as spiritual formation.
 So really exciting opportunity for online and for the wonderful price of free!
 Yeah, so that’s a really exciting opportunity.
-But if someone is saying, well, I’ve never traveled internationally, or maybe I’ve traveled internationally, but it was just a vacation, I want to be able to see a little bit more of the work in progress, be able to, in a safer way, stretch the skills of cross cultural adaptation.
+But if someone is saying, well, I’ve never traveled internationally, or maybe I’ve traveled internationally, but it was just a vacation, I want to be able to see a little bit more of the work in progress, be able to, in a safer way, stretch the skills of cross-cultural adaptation.
 Maybe we have an opportunity called Crossroads again, as it permits, we’re hoping to host this on an annual basis.

 27:49